collapsed-stacks/startups/questions/66/is-it-a-must-to-register-the-business-for-internet-based-start-up.md

 - tagged: `brand`, `business-registration`
 - score: 6

-<p>I am building a tool for an idea and planning to offer subscription based service to small institutions in my Country.
-My question is whether I should register a business name before I launch this product online or can I use a virtual company name and later register once I move out from my full time employment?</p>
+I am building a tool for an idea and planning to offer subscription based service to small institutions in my Country.
+My question is whether I should register a business name before I launch this product online or can I use a virtual company name and later register once I move out from my full time employment?

 ## Answer 67